AMFTech512/af-devlog/pirc/README.md

 This is a web-based project that aims to fill important gaps of knowledge in certain areas of web development including:
 - Backend application development
   - Nestjs
+    - I purchased the official course at https://learn.nestjs.com
     - Dependency injection
     - Creating custom modules
     - Creatign custom decorators